jd-fillmore/infused/posts/how-can-search-engine-optimization-help-my-business.md

 <h2>SEO is a huge help for local businesses</h2>

-<a href="https://www.lyfemarketing.com/blog/local-seo/" target="_blank" rel="noopener noreferrer">95% of people search on Google for a local business</a> whenever they are interested in buying a product or service.
+<a href="https://www.lyfemarketing.com/blog/local-seo/" target="_blank" rel="noreferrer" rel="noopener noreferrer">95% of people search on Google for a local business</a> whenever they are interested in buying a product or service.

 So that means that if 95% of your customers are looking for the product or service that you offer, and you're not there - and to make matters worse, your competitors are there?
 Your competitors are getting all of that business.
 Not you.